 At a Halloween party, Sam meets and is attracted to the enigmatic Anna.
 He goes to leave with her but she has vanished when he returns from getting his coat.
 Later they meet by chance in the street and begin a heated sexual affair.
 Anna then demonstrates a strange penchant for drinking his blood.
 After Sam starts feeling drained and sick, he begins to wonder if Anna might not be a vampire.

 Larry Fessenden is a horror director who gained a name for himself through the low-budget horror film.
-Fessenden first emerged with the little-seen Frankenstein reworking No Telling (1991), then found some attention with Habit before going onto make the better-budgeted Wendigo (2001), the environmental horror film The Last Winter (2006), the monster movie Beneath (2013), and the modernised Frankenstein retelling Depraved (2019), as well as the N is for Nexus segment of ABCs of Death 2 (2014) and the modernised Frankenstein retelling Depraved (2019).
+Fessenden first emerged with the little-seen Frankenstein reworking No Telling (1991), then found some attention with Habit before going onto make the better-budgeted Wendigo (2001), the environmental horror film The Last Winter (2006), the monster movie Beneath (2013), and the modernised Frankenstein retelling Depraved (2019), as well as the N is for Nexus segment of ABCs of Death 2 (2014) and the Fever episode of Isolation (2021).
 More recently, Larry Fessenden’s production company Glass Eye Pix has produced a host of low-budget horror movies for other directors (see below for which).